 New to DraftKings?
 Scared of feeling like a small fish in a big pond?
 Well reserve your spot in the 25 Team Razzball Exclusive League set to run Monday July 4th to wet your DK whistle.
 Just remember to sign up through us before you do.
-It’s how we know you care!Please, blog, may I have some more?
+Wanna know what the best part is about signing up with us?
+The free subscription for the rest of the season to our DFSBot, that’s what!
+For details on the how to, please visit our Razzball Subscriptions page.Please, blog, may I have some more?